How to Keep Livestock Water from Freezing All Winter Long

 Heated Water Bases & Fountains

 For chickens and ducks, heated water bases are designed specifically for poultry waterers.
 These plug-in bases sit under the waterer and keep it from freezing.
-Make sure to choose a base that’s appropriate for your type of waterer, as some are designed for metal, while others are compatible with plastic.
+Pay attention to whether the base is meant for metal or plastic waterers so you don’t melt or crack anything.

 There are also now heated nipple waterers available, which keep water from freezing without the need for a separate base.
 These are great for chickens and gamebirds, but they aren’t ideal for ducks, who need a deeper water source that allows them to fully submerge their heads for preening and clearing their nostrils.